2021 EMPLOYMENT APPLICATION

 To impact the lives of young people by providing educational programs that build character, instill life-enhancing values and promote healthy choices through the game of golf.

-The First Tee of Greater Seattle is a one chapter of a national/international non-profit youth initiative called The First Tee.
+First Tee – Greater Seattle is a one chapter of a national/international non-profit youth initiative called First Tee.
 We are a separately incorporated 501(c)(3) organization.
-The First Tee was created by the World Golf Foundation in 1997 to provide young people of all ethnic and economic backgrounds an opportunity to develop, through golf and character education, life-enhancing values such as sportsmanship, perseverance, and courtesy.
+First Tee was created by the World Golf Foundation in 1997 to provide young people of all ethnic and economic backgrounds an opportunity to develop, through golf and character education, life-enhancing values such as sportsmanship, perseverance, and courtesy.
 By engaging young people in a combination of life skills, leadership and golf activities, they are exposed to positive traits to help them achieve goals in life.
 In the process, participants can become valuable assets to their community.
-The First Tee Life Skills Curriculum is the unique component that sets The First Tee apart from other successful junior golf and youth development programs.
+First Tee Life Skills Curriculum is the unique component that sets First Tee apart from other successful junior golf and youth development programs.

 Our program seeks to make the game of golf affordable and accessible to every child.
 We are open to all youth, but are especially suited to serve families whose household income would ordinarily serve as a barrier to their participation in golf or enrichment programs.
-Our seasonal membership fee is $199, but more than two-thirds of members are on a full or partial scholarship.
+Our seasonal membership fee is approximately $199, but more than two-thirds of members are on a full or partial scholarship.

-The Golf and Life Skills Coach is responsible for guiding and coaching young people to build character, overcome challenges, and become responsible future citizens and committed, active golfers through the lessons and coaching philosophies of The First Tee Life Skills Curriculum.
+The Golf and Life Skills Coach is responsible for guiding and coaching young people to build character, overcome challenges, and become responsible future citizens and committed, active golfers through the lessons and coaching philosophies of First Tee Life Skills Curriculum.